 The Glen Lake Association is committed to protecting, preserving, and caring for the Glen Lake/Crystal River Watershed.
-Located in the lower Michigan peninsula, this watershed is comprised of a crystal clear river, turquoise blue lakes, and lush green hillsides.
+Located in the northwest of Michigan’s lower peninsula, this watershed is comprised of a crystal clear river, turquoise blue lakes, and lush green hillsides.
 The Association strives to maintain this extraordinary natural resource and to promote its careful stewardship among all those who live, work, and play in the Glen Lake area.

 It’s All About The Water!